udaykumarreddy046/IncubyteAssesmentTask/README.md

 4. **Run Cucumber Tests:**
    Right-click on TestRunner.java and select Run As → JUnit Test

-📄 Feature Files
+## 📄 Feature Files
-register.feature: User registration scenarios
+1.register.feature: User registration scenarios(can be ignored)

-login.feature: Login and logout scenarios
+2.login.feature: Login and logout scenarios(can be ignored)

-fullflow.feature: End-to-end scenarios including registration and login
+3.fullflow.feature: End-to-end scenarios including registration and login

-📊 Reports
+## 📊 Reports
 After execution, detailed reports are generated in the /target/cucumber-reports/ directory:

 report.html: Interactive test report